antonioSF/html/README.md

 **[Back to top](#table-of-contents)**

 ## Best Practices
 The goal is not to restrict you in any way, but to outline the coding standards and best practices in building HTML documents.
-This will allow, Developers and Designers, to deliver the best possible experience to our users.
+With this, as long as your project meets the outlined criteria, your users should have a positive experience accessing your content.

 * Reduce the Number of DOM Elements.